grafana/agent/docs/developer/updating-go.md

    At this point you can just search and replace all instances of the old version with the new one.
    For example, "1.22.1" would be replaced with "1.22.5".

-The Go image which is used may sometimes have a name, like "bullseye".
+The Go image which is used may sometimes have a name, like "bookworm".
 The origins of the name are explained in more detail in [Go's DockerHub repository][go-dockerhub]:

 > Some of these tags may have names like bookworm or bullseye in them.
 > These are the suite code names for releases of Debian⁠ and indicate which release the image is based on.
 > If your image needs to install any additional packages beyond what comes with the image,
 > you'll likely want to specify one of these explicitly to minimize breakage when there are new releases of Debian.

 [build-image-instructions]:../../build-image/README.md